tatdatnguyen/HOG-For-Human-Detection/README.md

 2. Car Logo Classification (HOG features extraction combined with KNN model)

 ## The results are quite positive:
-1. accuracy 0.7-0.75 for the human detection task (small amount of data)
+1. Accuracy 0.7-0.75 for the human detection task (small amount of data)
-2. accuracy 0.8-0.9 for the car logo classification task
+2. Accuracy 0.8-0.9 for the car logo classification task

 ## About the modules